 - Sprinkle it with lemon zest and toss it with a simple lemon vinaigrette.

 - Drizzle it with sesame oil and tamari or soy sauce and sprinkle it with toasted sesame seeds.

 - In the final few minutes of baking, sprinkle florets with grated Parmesan cheese and minced garlic.
 Bake for 2 more minutes or so, until the broccoli is crisp and the cheese is melted.

-- Drizzle it with a yummy sauce like cilantro lime dressing, tahini sauce, chipotle sauce, peanut sauce, or pesto, or serve it with the red pepper muhamarra from this recipe for dipping.
+- Drizzle it with a yummy sauce like cilantro lime dressing, tahini sauce, chipotle sauce, peanut sauce, cashew cream, vegan cheese, or pesto, or serve it with muhamarra for dipping.

 Alternatively, make it a meal on its own!
 Add it to an easy roasted vegetable pasta, or pile it onto a DIY grain bowl with one of the sauces from above, a grain, and a protein.
 Here are a few of my favorites: